-At the conclusion of the engagement, we will complete the appropriate sections of and sign the Data Collection Form that summarizes our audit findings.
-We will provide the original copy of our reports to the County; however, it is management's responsibility to submit the reporting package (including financial statements, schedule of expenditures of federal and state awards, summary schedule of prior audit findings, auditors' reports, and corrective action plan) along with the Data Collection Form to the designated federal clearinghouse and, if appropriate, to pass-through entities.
+We will provide the original copy of our reports to the County; however, it is management's responsibility to submit the reporting package (including financial statements, schedule of expenditures of federal and state awards, summary of schedule of prior audit findings, auditors' reports, and corrective action plan) along with the Data Collection Form to the designated federal clearinghouse and, if appropriate to pass-through entities.
 The Data Collection Form and the reporting package must be submitted within the earlier of 30 days after receipt of the auditors' reports or nine months after the end of the audit period, unless a longer period is agreed to in advance by the cognizant or oversight agency for audits.
-At the conclusion of the engagement, we will provide information to management as to where the reporting packages should be submitted and the number to submit.